XenitAB/azure-devops-templates/README.md

 In order for this to run correctly, you need to register a new (or reuse an existing) GitHub App **private to your organization** with the appropriate access.
 To do this, [go here](https://github.com/settings/apps/new).
 It is important that the app has read and write access to `contents` and `workflows`.

+Please note that after registering an application, you also need to install it into your organization for it to have the correct access.
+It is not enough to just register the application.

 As you register your app, you will receive an _application id_ and a _private key_.
 These need to be added to the secrets for your repository:

 - Add the _application id_ as a secret named `UPDATE_FROM_UPSTREAM_APP_ID` (this will look something like `152762`)